 Let’s find out!

-These foot conditions vary from simple blisters to sometimes extremely serious foot and leg problems such as gangrene, and can even lead to lower limb amputation.
-According to the USA National Diabetes Statistics Report, 108 000 adults had lower extremity amputations related to diabetes in 2014.
-Almost all of these amputations originated from a common foot problem that has not been well taken care of.
+These foot conditions vary from superficial blisters to sometimes severe foot and leg problems such as foot ulcers or gangrene and can even lead to lower limb amputation.
+According to the US National Diabetes Statistics Report (2020), 130,000 adults had lower extremity amputations related to diabetes in 2016.

 Here’s a list of the most common diabetes foot problems:

-Shoes with friction or pressure point create calluses and corns.
+Shoes with friction or pressure points create calluses and corns.
 Hammertoes and bunions can be caused and aggravated by unfitted shoes.
 Ulcer, fungal and bacterial infections cannot heal if the shoe does not let your feet breathe.
 Ingrown toenails’ most common cause is pressure from the shoes.

 This does not necessarily mean all diabetic people should buy diabetic shoes.
-But it does mean that all of us must at least get some good quality well-fitted footwear.
+But it does mean that all of us must at least get some good quality, well-fitted footwear.
 Easy to say, but how do we know if our shoes are good quality and well-fitted?

 Here are a few basic requirements you can rely on, along with the 10 points of proper shoe fit suggested by FootcareMd: